Our Personal Environment II: What Gets Under Our Skin

 Most of these substances do what they say they will do.
 They clean, shine, soften, deodorize and leave us “with a minty taste.”
 It’s what else they may do – about which they say nothing – that can be a problem.
 But since the EPA hasn’t required the companies that use most these chemicals to do any disclosure – not to speak of epidemiological studies – most of the claims about the harm that they can do have almost as little to back them up as the claims that the manufacturers make for their products.
 There are any number of books and articles that indict almost every ingredient used in these products.
 Hard data on what most of these ingredients can do in the minute quantities most of them are used is another matter

 Even though we don’t yet know which chemical might have which effect, there at least four big problems with the ones we’re exposed to: One is that a number of the chemicals appear to be toxic and there is lots of evidence that several of them are affecting our health and the development of our children, but we don’t exactly know which ones.
 Two is that when we wash them off and flush them down the drain into our water supplies, they accumulate and affect the purity of our drinking water and the health of our wildlife.
 Three is that while the amount we may be absorbing from any one product at any one time may indeed be too miniscule to affect us chemically, that may not be the end of it.
-We won’t know dreamstime_7254810until some serious studies are done (probably years from now) whether any one of those chemicals is reacting with a minute dose of another chemical we’re absorbing from another product to form a toxic compound that is, in fact, harming us.
+We won’t know until some serious studies are done (probably years from now) whether any one of those chemicals is reacting with a minute dose of another chemical we’re absorbing from another product to form a toxic compound that is, in fact, harming us.
 Four is that the same thing goes for minute amounts of chemicals that are not broken down but stored in our bodies: they bio-accumulate.
 At what point is there enough of any one of these chemicals for it to do bad things to us?
 We don’t know.

 As long as the EPA delays the investigation of harmful chemicals the way it did during the W. Bush years, and as long as there is relatively little hard data on exactly which chemicals are doing what, we’re stuck with educated guesses about what chemicals to avoid.
 And the chemical industry and the manufacturers who use these substances are lobbying and spreading misinformation at a great rate.
 At the same time, few of us are prepared to go back to Mother Nature for what we use on our bodies.
 We’re not about to crush the roots of a soap plant for to take a bath or use Neem tree twigs to clean our teeth.